On the complexity of the word problem of the R. Thompson group V: Introduction

 For an alphabet $A$, let $A^{-1}$ be a (not necessarily disjoint) copy of $A$.
 The elements of $A^{-1}$ are called the {\em inverse letters}.
 Inversion of letters is treated notationally as an involution, i.e., $(a^{-1})^{-1}$ denotes $a$.
 We denote $A \cup A^{-1}$ by $A^{\pm 1}$.

-A {\em generating set} (also called a {\em group generating set}) of a group $G$ is a subset $A \subseteq G$ such that every element of $G$ can be expressed as the product of a sequence of elements of $A^{\pm 1}$ (where for all $a \in A$: $\,a^{-1}$ is the inverse of $a$ in $G$).
+A {\em group generating set} of a group $G$ is a subset $A \subseteq G$ such that every element of $G$ can be expressed as the product of a sequence of elements of $A^{\pm 1}$.
 A {\em monoid generating set} of a group $G$ is a subset $A \subseteq G$ such that every element of $G$ can be expressed as the product of a sequence of elements of $A$.
 Hence, if $A$ is a group generating set then $A^{\pm 1}$ is a monoid generating set.
-If $G$ has a finite group generating set then $G$ also has a finite monoid generating set, and conversely.
-By default, for groups, ``generating set'' means group generating set (here and in most of the literature).
-We explicitly say ``monoid'' when a monoid generating set is used.
-In this note we mainly use monoid generating sets, since Turing machines do not have an inverse operation.
-Note that here we only use ``interior'' generating sets $A$; i.e., $A, A^{\pm 1} \subseteq G$, and $a^{-1}$ is the inverse of $a$ in $G$.
+We only use {\em internal} generating sets; i.e., $A = A^{\pm 1} \subseteq G$, and $a^{-1}$ is the inverse of $a$ in $G$.